WarrenTseng/nemo_code_agent_demo/README.md

-# An example for Code Agent CLI using NeMo
+# A Code Agent CLI Example using NeMo

 An interactive, simple, multi-agent CLI coding assistant, developed with my AI friends, built for internal corporate networks.
 Uses a **Dual-Model Architecture**: a large reasoning model as the **Planner** (via cloud or local NVIDIA NIM and Openai-compatible endpoint)